Seeking Atlantic City’s Borgata, Waze Users Wind Up Stranded in Central Jersey Wildlife Area, Police Say

 The 12,000-plus-acre wildlife area is almost 70 miles north of the Borgata and mostly undeveloped, a far cry from the pampering and gambling of the Atlantic City resort.

-Jackson police say they reached out Waze about the mistake.
-NBC10 Philadelphia has done the same, but has yet to receive a response.
+Jackson police say they reached out to Waze about the mistake.
+NBC10 Philadelphia has done the same but has yet to receive a response.

 A spokesperson for the Borgata was unaware of the incidents when asked by NBC10 for comment.
 The spokesperson said the resort was looking into it and has been in contact with Waze.
 Borgata's location has also been corrected in the ad.

 Police offered advice to drivers before they hit the road blindly following a Waze ad location.
-“Please take extra care when selecting locations listed with the orange ‘Ad’ logo in the corner or places which have multiple names, with the same address; however, are considerable distances apart.”
+“Please take extra care when selecting locations listed with the orange ‘Ad’ logo in the corner or places which have multiple names with the same address" but "are considerable distances apart.”